 Overall, women are more likely to give than men.1 Across income levels and all generations, women are more likely to give and to give more than male counterparts.
 A deeper dive into the research from the Women’s Philanthropy Institute at Indiana University reveals that single women are more likely to give than single men and to give more.
+We see this trend represented in the Women Give 2022 report, where 48.2% of single women said to support the 2020 racial justice protests and were more likely to give to this cause compared to 40.9% of single men.
 Additionally, factors like marriage, regardless of gender, increases both the likelihood of giving and the ultimate donation amount.

-Popular causes for women’s giving include family, youth, opportunities for women, education, arts, and international issues.
+Top three causes women support are human services, women and girls and education.
 Women are also significantly likely to support causes that provide enhanced economic opportunity to all and promote diversity.
-Understanding how these objectives impact the giving of men and women alike assists you in your day to day work of engaging and stewarding your supporters.
+Understanding how these objectives impact the giving of men and women alike assists you in your day-to-day work of engaging and stewarding your supporters.

 Social norms have also been found to influence both women and men in difference ways.
 A social norm may impact the spread of giving, such that when you see other people give, you are more likely to give yourself.
 Both men and women appear to be influenced by social norms, and report giving more when they believe that others are giving.3 However, gender differences lead to different patterns in giving.